toolstack/just-writing-statistics/readme.txt

 9. Settings

 == Changelog ==
+= 5.4 =
+* Release date: February 25, 2025
+* Limit recalculation of statistics to admins only.
+* Fix date range recalculation to default to all posts when dates are left empty.
+* Fix some possible null reference errors.

 = 5.3 =
 * Release date: February 03, 2025
 * Limit loading of css/js in the admin to only the JWS pages.